barr-israel/barrcodes/content/posts/aoc2024/day15.md

 }
 ```
 `DWIDTH` is just `WIDTH*2-1` to account for the wider map.
-The `part2_first` function handles parsing the input into it's wide version, and the continues similarly to part 1.
+The `part2_first` function handles parsing the input into its wide version, and the continues similarly to part 1.
 `try_push_robot_wide` calls the matching direction just like in part 1, it even uses the exact same functions for left and right.
 And for the complex part:
 ```rust